Howchoo/crypto-ticker/README.md

 ### Settings

-You can customize the application using the following settings:
+You can customize the application by adding any of the following settings to your settings.env file in the root directory of this repo:

 | Name | Default | Description |
 |--|--|--|